jliottard/music-list-player/README.md

 Use the `configuration.toml` file to specify where is your playlist file and where to store audios.

+The playlist file must be a list of the songs to play, with one song name per line.

 ### Run the application

 In the virtual environment, run in the project root directory: